 To ensure panel quilting is successful, take a close look at the professional tips mentioned:

-• Take Accurate Measurements: Always start by measuring your panel accurately before cutting off the blocks or borders.
+- Take Accurate Measurements: Always start by measuring your panel accurately before cutting out.
 Width and height need to be noted for precision.

 Every panel treated with accurate measurement and good planning will result in no borders being misaligned nor layouts distorted, giving the quilters no frustration at all.